kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ~~~
   struct {
       SignatureScheme algorithm;
-      opaque ciphertext<0..2^16-1>;
+      opaque encapsulation<0..2^16-1>;
-  } KEMCiphertext;
+  } KEMEncapsulation;
 ~~~

 The algorithm field specifies the authentication algorithm used.
-The ciphertext field is the result of a Encapsulation() function.
+The encapsulation field is the result of a Encapsulation() function.
 In the hybrid mode, it is a concatenation of the two fields returned by the of Encapsulation() functions:

 ~~~
-  concatenated_ciphertext = ciphertext from (EC)-DH || ciphertext from PQ-KEM
+  concatenated_encapsulation = encapsulation from (EC)-DH || encapsulation from PQ-KEM
 ~~~

-If the KEMCiphertext message is sent by a server, the authentication algorithm MUST be one offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms.
+If the KEMEncapsulation message is sent by a server, the authentication algorithm MUST be one offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms.